smenon02/Recon8D/README.md

 ML_function.ipynb: ML script for random forests, ridge regression, and lasso regression, along with example code for using histone PTM data as input.

-RF_restuls: Pearson's correlations and p-values for all metabolite models from each of 8 omics classes.
+RF_results: Pearson's correlations and p-values for all metabolite models from each of 8 omics classes.
 Significance is determined by Bonferroni-corrected P value.

 omics_top_features: top 10 features for all RF metabolite models from 9 omics inputs (mutation models were trained with SVMs and top features were determined using mutual information calculations).